drone-runners/drone-runner-exec/content/installation/osx.md

 DRONE_RPC_SECRET
 : provides the shared secret used to authenticate with your Drone server.
 This must match the secret defined in your Drone server configuration.

+DRONE_RUNNER_PATH
+: provides your pipeline steps with the PATH environment variable.
+This parameter is optional but recommended.
+You may find the default system path does not include many commands, resulting in command not found errors.

 # Step 3 - Logging

 The exec runner writes logs to a file on the host machine.
 The log file location should be configured in the environment file before you start the service.
 The file location is determined by the user running the process.
 If the user is root: